Skip to main content

 More information

-• What product usage assumptions are made for the Energy Rating Label?
+• Product usage assumptions for the Energy Rating Label

-To calculate the energy consumption figure on the Energy Rating Label, the following usage assumptions have been used.
+To calculate the energy consumption on the Energy Rating Label, the following assumptions have been used.

 • Televisions and computer monitors = 10 hours use plus 14 hours in standby per day.